 - A blog

-These pages work individually, but also enhance your entire online presence through their placement on your website.
+These pages work individually but also enhance your entire law firm's online presence through their placement on your website.

 Each of these matters because they tell a little bit more about you as a firm and the way you work with clients.
 On your homepage and about page, you’re explaining how you help your clients and how your firm sees the practice of law.

-With pages for attorneys/staff and service landing pages, you’re doing a deeper dive into the qualifications of your team and the main legal issues within each practice area.
+With pages for attorneys/staff and service landing pages, you're doing a deeper dive into the qualifications of your team and the main legal services you offer within each practice area.

-On your homepage specifically, focus on how all your experience, knowledge, and approach to the law leads to great results for clients.
+On your homepage specifically, focus on how all your firm's expertise, knowledge, and approach to the law leads to great results for clients.

 Remember, you’re the guide in the client’s journey, not the hero of the story.